-The COMPASS study is a four-year study about youth health behaviours funded by the Canadian Institutes of Health Research (CIHR).
+The COMPASS study is a nine-year study (started in 2012-13) about youth health behaviours funded by the Canadian Institutes of Health Research (CIHR).
 It is being conducted and lead by researchers at the University of Waterloo in collaboration with researchers at the University of Alberta, the University of British Columbia, and the University of Toronto.

-- participating students in grades 9-12 will be surveyed once annually for three or four years
+- participating students in grades 9-12 are surveyed once annually

-- COMPASS will also track any changes made to the school's health policies and programs during this time
+- COMPASS tracks any changes made to the school's health policies and programs over time

-- each year, participating schools will receive a detailed feedback report which will include evidence-based recommendations for health policy and program improvement
+- each year, participating schools receive a detailed feedback report which will include evidence-based recommendations for health policy and program improvement

-- COMPASS will have support staff and resources available to schools to help then translate these recommendations into action
+- COMPASS has support staff and resources available to schools to help then translate these recommendations into action

 This is the first time in Canada and the world that a survey will allow us to: